cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 ## Synopsis

 This standard document specifies packet data structure, state machine handling logic, and encoding details for handling fee payments on top of any ICS application protocol.
-It requires some standard packet changes, but can be adopted by any application, without forcing other applications to use this implementation.
+It requires some changes to the acknowledgement, but can be adopted by any application, without forcing other applications to use this implementation.

 ### Motivation